 It's a bird, it's a plane… no wait… it's the Instant Pot!?!
 This clever little kitchen appliance has taken over kitchens around the world!
-Check out these 10 savvy hacks and learn how to use an instant pot to save you time and effort!
+Check out these 10 savvy hacks and learn how to use an Instant Pot to save you time and effort!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

-So maybe you're new to the Instant Pot game and need a little help figuring out this magical little appliance, or maybe you're a veteran looking for some extra tips to up your Instant Pot game!
+So maybe you're new to the Instant Pot game and need a little help figuring out this magical little appliance, or maybe you're a veteran looking for some extra tips to up your game!
 Either way, keep reading for 10 clever hacks and learn how to use an Instant Pot in ways you've probably never imagined!!

 HOW TO USE AN INSTANT POT

 First, let's start with the basics.
 Because the Instant Pot is a pressure cooker, make sure you read over the entire manual before you attempt to use it.
 Don't worry — IT WON'T EXPLODE!!
-But safety is a top priority to avoid burns and other accidents!
+But safety is a top priority to avoid burns and other accidents.

-The Instant Pot is so much more than just a pressure cooker — it can also slow cook, sauté and steam!
+The Instant Pot is so much more than just a pressure cooker — it can also slow cook, sauté, and steam!
 Make just about anything with just the push of a button!?
 Um, YES please!
-So now that you have a general idea of how it functions, let's start cooking!
+So now that you have a general idea of how it functions, let's start cooking.

-MAKE ONE-POT MEALS
+MAKE ONE-POT MEALS IN YOUR INSTANT POT

-USE IT AS A SLOW COOKER
+USE THE INSTANT POT AS A SLOW COOKER

 While the Instant Pot is best known for its pressure cooking wizardry, it's equally as impressive as a slow cooker!
 Before you decide to whip up a batch of slow-cooked soup, follow these tips to ensure the best results.

-USE IT AS A STERILIZER
+HOW TO USE THE INSTANT POT AS A STERILIZER

 Just add one cup of water to the inner pot and place the items to be sterilized on top of the included trivet.
-Click the “steam” function and set the timer for 2 minutes!
+Click the “steam” function and set the timer for 2 minutes.
 Let the pressure release naturally for at least 4 minutes before manually releasing.
-And, viola!
+And, voila!
 Sterilized bottles without all the hassle!

-TAKE IT WITH YOU ON TRIPS
+TAKE YOUR INSTANT POT ON TRIPS

-Not only is it convenient, it can also save you TONS!
-Eating out can be sooo expensive and is honestly a total waste of money sometimes.
+Not only is it convenient, but it can also save you TONS.
+Eating out can be so expensive and is honestly a total waste of money most of the time.
 Unfortunately, most people think cooking while traveling is not an option because they don't have access to a stove or oven.

 HOW TO CLEAN AN INSTANT POT